russellallen/self/docs/handbook/vmref.rst

 					C_func_N(res_cnv,res_aux, fexp, gfname, fail_opt, c0,a0, ... cN,aN)

-Compare this with the glue that was used in the encrypt example in section 5.13.4:
+Compare this with the glue that was used in the encrypt example in section `A simple glue example: calling a C function`_:

 		::